Contact Dermatitis Is A Skin Condition Caused by Irritants or Allergens that Usually Results in a Rash

 Identification of the substance that caused the contact dermatitis and avoidance of that substance are the core elements of success in fighting contact dermatitis.1-3,6 If avoiding a trigger substance is not possible, consult your doctor for advice.
 For instance, if you are allergic to latex, but you need to use latex gloves at work, you may benefit from using gloves of alternative material or wearing cotton gloves underneath the latex gloves to shield your skin from the latex.
 If you work with metal and your contact dermatitis is caused by regular exposure to metal particles, a barrier cream, a moisturizer, or an emollient may help.
 Moisturizers and emollients help by normalizing the water balance of the skin, which is irritated and dry in contact dermatitis.

 A 2010 Cochrane review of four clinical trials conducted in occupational settings concluded that the use of moisturizers and barrier creams by print and dye industry workers, hairdressers, and metal workers is effective in preventing hand ICD in these occupations.1

 Treatment is almost identical for irritant and allergic contact dermatitis.
 However, treatment is usually not necessary.

-Some people use over-the-counter medications and home remedies like 1% hydrocortisone cream, moisturizers, calamine lotion, aluminum acetate, and oatmeal compresses to help reduce symptoms and facilitate skin recovery.
+Over-the-counter medications and home remedies like 1% hydrocortisone cream, moisturizers, calamine lotion, aluminum acetate, and oatmeal compresses may help reduce symptoms and facilitate skin recovery.

 If your symptoms cause you serious discomfort, a doctor may administer you a prescription corticosteroid, either topical or oral.

-Topical Corticosteroids - can help with both mild-to-moderate & severe CD
+Topical Corticosteroids - can help with both mild-to-moderate & severe contact dermatitis

 In more severe cases, a higher percentage corticosteroid medication or a different, more potent topical corticosteroid may be needed, and for that you will have to see a doctor.